mendes-jv/static-image-noise-simulator/README.md

 # static-image-noise-simulator

-A silly program that simulates a noise from a colored TV's noise.
-It uses Codam's MLX, a graphical library.
+A silly program that simulates a static image noise and uses Codam's MLX, a graphical library.
+I use this project as screen lock in my computer.